 Consider coming to volunteer or help sponsor a baby!
 You will be so blessed, I was!”

 I was privileged to travel to Arusha, Tanzania with my daughter Hannah in July of 2013.We saw first hand and participated in the work being done at Neema House.
 Michael and Dorris Fortson are directly engaged in saving the lives of infants and toddlers who are neglected due to the death of a parent, disease, and poverty.
 But more than saving babies, the Fortsons are providing a framework for a sustained ministry that rehabilitates family members with the goal of reuniting a child with their family or placing a child with a qualified Christian family.
 With their knowledge of language and local culture, the Fortsons have developed an effective network of relationships among churches, doctors, and local government officials, to provide help and hope in the short term as well as for years to come.

-Global Samaritan Resources has partnered with Neema House in Arusha, Tanzania by providing their water purification system and childcare supplies.
-We are currently planning to send a sea-bound container of goods and look forward to a long relationship and helping provide basic needs to continue the good work being done at Neema House.
+Global Samaritan Resources has partnered with Neema Village in Arusha, Tanzania by providing their water purification system and childcare supplies.
+We are currently planning to send a sea-bound container of goods and look forward to a long relationship and helping provide basic needs to continue the good work being done at Neema Village.

 Volunteer From Dubai